 He is also one of my assistants from time to time and can be found lugging my equipment around on location gigs.
 I want to say I receive the same support from my two boys but I would be lying through my teeth.
 Those two literally run from me when I pick a camera up and rightfully so.
 But I’m not sorry.
 Not one bit.
 They are growing so fast and I treasure every single click I captured when I was the most important person in their lives.
 Things are changing fast but those moments will be mine forever.

-As a photography professor at Fashion Institute of Technology in NYC since 2006 I enjoy the amazing opportunity to share my decades of knowledge as a photographer and small business owner with college level aspiring photographers.
-Working in the photography department I teach classes in studio lighting, post production, portfolio building, and the business of photography.
+As a photography professor at the Fashion Institute of Technology in NYC since 2006, I enjoy the amazing opportunity to share my decades of knowledge as a photographer and small business owner with college-level aspiring photographers.
+Working in the photography department, I teach classes in studio lighting, post-production, portfolio building, and the business of photography.
 My goal is always to streamline the student's path to becoming a professional photographer without cutting corners.
-I'm hoping to pave the way and to make it easier, faster and way more fun than the challenges I've faced as a struggling artist who has made tons of mistakes and learned hard lessons on the road to success.
-I want them to feel the same way I do now only sooner.
-The struggle is real but I love waking up every morning to do what I do everyday.
+I'm hoping to pave the way and make it easier, faster, and way more fun than the challenges I've faced as a struggling artist who has made many mistakes and learned hard lessons on the road to success.
+I want them to feel the same way I do now, only sooner.
+The struggle is real, but I love waking up every morning to do what I do every day.